Special Offers

 Our Feedback

-This Product is Available Now.Sweet Chestnuts are not quite the British tradition we all think of them as; they actually originate from the Mediterranean and were imported by the Romans who loved them.
+This Product is Available Now.Sweet Chestnuts are not quite the British tradition we all think of them as; they actually originate from the Mediterranean and were first brough to England by the Romans who loved them.

-Will grow to around 30 - 40 feet (10 metres) tall with a spread of 18 feet (5.5 metres) in approximately 50 years if left to its own devices.
-If you plan to control the size of your tree, prune each Autumn / Winter to maintain a height of around 12ft or so; a root control bag will assist with reducing the vigour but is not entirely essential.
+These will grow to around 30 - 40 feet (10 metres) tall with a spread of 18 feet (5.5 metres) in approximately 50 years if left to there own devices.
+If you plan to control the size of your tree, prune each Autumn / Winter to maintain a height of around 12 feet or so; a root control bag will assist with reducing the vigour but is not entirely essential.

-If you are lucky enough to have plenty of room consider growing a small coppice area which will not only provide nuts but also an invaluable source of timber for projects in the garden (naturally full of lignin the timber is hard and durable) or firewood; to manage sweet chestnut as a coppice simply cut down every eight years or so leaving a stump of around 12" - 18" (30 - 45 cm) or so.
+If you are lucky enough to have plenty of room consider growing a small coppice area which will not only provide nuts but also an invaluable source of timber for firewood or projects in the garden (naturally full of lignin the timber is hard and durable).
+To manage sweet chestnut as a coppice simply cut down every eight years or so leaving a stump of around 12" - 18" (30 - 45 cm).

 Caution!
 If you're roasting the nuts (especially on an open fire) do make sure you prick them first otherwise they will explode and fly across the room with spectacular results!